 - Deadlands Classic had a small spell (termed a "trick") named coffin varnish that Hucksters could use to conjure a thick, black liquid reminiscent of two-day old coffee mixed with a small amount of corn starch and kerosene.
 Sure, It Tastes Like Feet, but it does help with hangovers.

 - Runescape has a quest where you need to cure a man of a hangover to proceed.
-The cure is a mix of chocolate milk and snape grass.
+The cure is a mix of chocolate milk and snape grass, the former specifically to mask the taste of the latter.

 - An Inversion is found in A Modest Destiny, where the only way the alcoholic could be revived after extensive injuries is an alcohol drip.